 Pack Ahead and Use Your Containers

 Anything you can pack ahead will save you time on moving day.
 If it's summer, get your winter clothes out of the way.
-You do not need five radios or TVs around your house for the last few days there.
+You do not need multiple TVs around your house for the last few days there.
 Box up your shampoo and extra toothpaste and use items out of a travel cosmetic case for the last week or two.
 Pare down cooking utensils and food supplies to the bare essentials.

 Wastebaskets can also be packed (put things in them) while you switch to using plastic grocery bags for trash collection.
-You can hang the bags on a cabinet door or door handle to collect trash.

 Fill luggage and duffle bags with clothing, sheets, towels, and paper goods.
 Even for local moves, you'll be able to quickly spot your suitcase holding your favorite sweaters, whereas "Box No. 189" might remain elusive for days.